hassineElghazel/Thesis-experiments/README.md

 | **Option B Shared** | 0.384 | 0.874 | 0.075 | 0.002 |
 | **TinyCLIP Scratch** | 1.068 | 0.393 | 0.220 | 0.000 |

+### Key Metrics Explained
+*   **Centroid Distance:** Distance between the average image embedding and average text embedding (measures the modality gap).
+*   **Paired Cosine Similarity:** How close matching image-text pairs are.
+*   **JS Divergence:** Differences in the overall statistical distribution of the two modalities.
+*   **k-NN Mixing Rate:** The fraction of a point's nearest neighbors that belong to the *other* modality.

 ---

-## 🧠 Model Breakdown & Analysis

-*   **CLIP Pre-trained (final):** The standard, off-the-shelf model trained on 400M pairs.
-Despite massive training, it exhibits a clear modality gap (centroid: 0.806).
-The low JS divergence indicates the text and image distributions have similar shapes, but are simply translated away from one another.
-*   **Dual Encoder From Scratch:** Trained on just 8k pairs with separate encoders for images and text (zero shared weights).
-It produces a centroid gap (0.761) nearly identical to the massive CLIP model.
-This proves the modality gap is persistent and not primarily caused by insufficient data or capacity.
-*   **Option B — Shared Token Encoder:** The core thesis model.
-It uses the exact same data, tokenization, and capacity as the Dual Scratch model, but relies on a **single shared embedding table and MLP** for both modalities.
-This architectural shift cuts the centroid distance by ~50% (0.384) and significantly boosts paired similarity.
-*   **TinyCLIP From Scratch:** A miniature ViT+Transformer clone of CLIP trained on 8k pairs.
-It yielded the worst results, though the findings are inconclusive; it is unclear if the failure is due to the ViT architecture naturally producing a wider gap, or simply because ViTs require far more data than 8,000 pairs to properly converge.

----

-## 🎯 Key Takeaways
+## 3. Core Conclusions

-1.  **The Modality Gap is Persistent:** Scaling up data and model parameters does not inherently make the gap go away.
-Massive models (CLIP) and tiny separated models (Dual Scratch) suffer from nearly identical centroid distances.
+1.  **The Modality Gap is Persistent:** Standard CLIP (trained on 400M pairs) and the Dual Scratch model (trained on 8k pairs) produce nearly identical centroid distances (~0.80).
+Scaling up data and model size does not naturally eliminate the gap.
-2.  **Weight Sharing is the Differentiator:** Forcing both modalities through the same learned representations (Option B) is a proven architectural method to significantly shrink the modality gap.
+2.  **Weight Sharing is the Key Variable:** Option B (Shared Encoder) reduced the centroid distance by roughly 50% compared to the Dual Scratch baseline while drastically improving paired cosine similarity.
+This proves that shared architecture, rather than data capacity, fundamentally alters the geometry of the gap.
-3.  **Reduction ≠ Elimination:** Even when the gap is halved via weight sharing (Option B), the k-NN mixing rate stays near zero.
-The two modality clouds are relocated much closer together, but they still remain clearly distinguishable and separated in their local neighborhoods.
+3.  **Reduction is Not Elimination:** Despite the centroids moving much closer in Option B, the k-NN mixing rate remains near zero across all models.
+This indicates that while the overall modality clouds are drawn closer together, they remain locally separated and distinguishable in the embedding space.
+4.  **TinyCLIP Underperformed:** The TinyCLIP model had the worst centroid gap and paired cosine.
+However, because ViTs are highly data-hungry, it is difficult to determine whether this failure is due to the dual-transformer architecture itself or simply undertraining on a small (8k) dataset.